tarwn/lessthandot-hugo/blogs/content/posts/2008-09-05-f-developer-center.md

 ---
 Microsoft has launched the [F# Developer Center][1]

-Here you can learn everything about Microsoft&#8217;s functional programming language F# (pronounced F sharp).
+Here you can learn everything about Microsoft's functional programming language F# (pronounced F sharp).
 There are links to forums, blogs, projects on codeplex, code gallery samples, videos and much more.

 Also check out the Getting Started with F# section, here you can download the latest F# CTP and three sample chapters of the Expert F# book are also available for preview